crashware/Public-Key/README.md

 ```

 # Usage
 Please visit https://github.com/crashware/Metasign to learn more about how to import, generate, and utilize the above public cryptographic key.
-Everyone is welcome to communicate with me as long as the data is first encrypted with the above public key utilizing the Metasign application.
+Everyone is welcome to communicate with me as long as the data is first encrypted with my public key utilizing the aforementioned Metasign application.